IvanMurzak/WordPress-VPS/README.md

 ### 3. Deploy & Start

-Please follow instruction in the right order.
+Please follow the instructions in the right order.
 Don't skip any step, each of them is important.
 There are two setup options.
-I personally recommend to use the first one, it's longer to setup and much easier to use.
+I personally recommend using the first one, it's longer to set up and much easier to use.

 #### Deploy Option 1: **[Deploy by scripts](./README_DEPLOY_BY_SCRIPTS.md)**

 Execute local scripts at your local computer that automatically open SSH connection and send commands to VPS.
-It's much easier to use, but requires more time to setup. **[Deploy by scripts](./README_DEPLOY_BY_SCRIPTS.md)**.
+It's much easier to use but requires more time to setup. **[Deploy by scripts](./README_DEPLOY_BY_SCRIPTS.md)**.

 <details>
   <summary>✔️Pros & ❌Cons</summary>